There will be baseball in 2022! MLB and players reached an agreement

 In the end, baseball, a game still seeking resonance in a world of sports and entertainment with endless viewing options, ended up avoiding the doomsday scenario of a prolonged work stoppage that wipes out a large chunk of the season.
 Now comes a hectic free-agent period that will see star shortstop Carlos Correa, first baseman Freddie Freeman, shortstop Trevor Story, pitcher Clayton Kershaw, third baseman Kris Bryant and others sign big deals.
 The Oakland Athletics could trade first baseman Matt Olson, third baseman Matt Chapman and several starting pitchers.

-And while Opening Day on March 31 won’t happen, baseball will return in early April with the hope of five years of labor peace, five years of prosperity and five years to erase the ugliness of this winter.
+And while Opening Day on March 31 won’t happen, baseball will return on April 7 with the hope of five years of labor peace, five years of prosperity and five years to erase the ugliness of this winter.